naveensaigit/git-remote-ipfs/DESIGN.md

 ## Repository Layout

-We store repository data on Dropbox in a similar way to how Git stores data on disk.
+We store repository data on IPFS in a similar way to how Git stores data on disk.
 In particular, we store [references][git-references] and [loose objects][git-objects], which make up all information that needs to be stored on the server.
 The repository folder layout looks almost identical to a bare Git